raimohanska/ourboard/README.md

 ### Environment variables

+The OurBoard server is configured using environment variables.
 Here's a most likely incomplete list of supported environment variables for the server.

 When developing the application locally, set these variables in `backend/.env` file.
 The most important first - you'll most likely need to set these.

 ```
 DATABASE_URL          Postgres database URL.
 In Heroku, you can just add the PostgreSQL add on and this variable will be correctly set.
 The free one will get you started.